 - Cost: 120 MXN (US$6) per person; bicycle rental is 40 MXN ($2) and tricycle rental is 120-190 MXN ($5-10) depending on route.

 Located a short 45-minute drive inland from Tulum is another set of impressive Mayan ruins: Coba archaeological zone.
-Being relatively unknown, this site receives far fewer tourists than Chichen Itza and has pyramids that can be climbed.
+Being relatively unknown, these ancient ruins receive far fewer tourists than Chichen Itza and has pyramids that can be climbed.
 Towering over the thick foliage, Nohoch Mul is the tallest pyramid in the entire state of Quintana Roo.

 Only partially complete in its excavation, Coba remains a rugged structure that peaks above the emerald trees to reveal the true remoteness of its setting.
-Scientists believe that more than 90 percent of the Mayan ruins in the Yucatan remain hidden.
+Scientists believe that more than 90% of the Mayan ruins in the Yucatan remain hidden.

 Right next to Coba ruins is a trio of cenotes that you can easily check out after visiting the Coba ruins.
 Entry to each of them costs 100 MXN (US$5).

 - Cenote Choo-Ha — a small cave cenote with a small opening and stalactites everywhere